-My friend was born on the 12th of December, the day Mexicanos and Guadalupanos of all nationalities celebrate La Virgen de Guadalupe and commemorate her apparition to Juan Diego.
+My friend was born on the 12th of December, check the day Mexicanos and Guadalupanos of all nationalities celebrate La Virgen de Guadalupe and commemorate her apparition to Juan Diego.
 A non-religious Chicano wearing a Guadalupe pendant shouldn’t surprise any fellow devotee.
 I think we all see the Virgen Morena in slightly different ways.

 I struggle to explain what she means to me, especially when other writers have done it so much better (see Goddess of the Americas).